-Avoid areas or points - The left-hand symbol indicates an area to be avoided in route calculations.
-The right-hand symbol indicates an avoid point.
+Avoid areas or points - The "X" symbol indicates a point. to be avoided in route calculations.

 If the avoid point is enlarged to an avoid area, it will appear on the screen as a shaded box.

 Way point symbol - Indicates the location of a way point (locations you wish to visit in route to your ultimate destination) on the map.